Matt Holmes on leading a team at the Lloyds Bank Tour of Britain

 And while it’s only been a few months since Matt last pulled on a Great Britain jersey at the Hong Kong round of the Track Nations Cup, this time it’s going to feel pretty different.

 “Hong Kong was just a track race, whereas this is riding for Great Britain in the biggest race in Britain.
 It's a pretty once in a lifetime thing, really.
 To be doing it for British Cycling rather than, you know, a Belgian lottery.
-It's very different thing.
+It's a very different thing.
 And in an Olympic Year, I think we're going to have a lot of crowds.
 So I'll try not to take it for granted and enjoy the experience.
 It's nice to be in a British environment and have fun as well as take it seriously.”

 Matt as part of the men's team pursuit line-up at the Hong Kong Track Nations Cup.